 Equipment & Facilities

-APM Terminals Pecém is one of just a few Brazilian terminals capable of handling ultra large container vessels (ULCVs) of up to 400 meters in length and 56 meters in width, with a 15.2-meter draft, which are now able to pass through the Panama Canal locks following a widening project in 2016.
-Its two STS cranes are among the largest in Brazil with a 22-containers wide reach, and were part of USD $25 million infrastructure improvement investment made by APM Terminals, which also included reach stackers and terminal tractors.
+APM Terminals Pecém is one of just a few Brazilian terminals capable of handling ultra large container vessels (ULCVs) of up to 400 meters in length and 56 meters in width, with a 15.3-meter draft, which are now able to pass through the Panama Canal locks following a widening project in 2016.
+Its three STS cranes are among the largest in Brazil with a 22-containers wide reach, and were part of USD $25 million infrastructure improvement investment made by APM Terminals, which also included reach stackers and terminal tractors.

 - Berths: 2